The Yale Record: Coining the term "hot dog"

 According to David Wilton, author of Word Myths: Debunking Linguistic Urban Legends (2009), The Yale Record is responsible for coining the term "hot dog":

 There are many stories about the origin of the term hot dog, most of them are false.
 Let us start with what we know.
 The first known use of the term is in the Yale Record of October 19, 1895...The reason why they are called hot is obvious, but why dog?
 It is a reference to the alleged contents of the sausage.
 The association of sausages and dog meat goes back quite a bit further.
 The term dog has been used as a synonym for sausage since at least 1884...

 The magazine published its own history of The Yale Record/"hot dog" connection in its April 1998 issue.

+However, the term hot dog in reference to the sausage-meat appears in the Evansville (Indiana) Daily Courier (September 14, 1884):

+even the innocent 'wienerworst' man will be barred from dispensing hot dog on the street corner.
+And hot dog was used to mean a sausage in casing in the Paterson (New Jersey) Daily Press (31 December 1892):

+the 'hot dog' was quickly inserted in a gash in a roll.

 Bladderball

 Bladderball was a game traditionally played by students at Yale, between 1954 and 1982, after which it was banned by the administration.

 It was created by Philip Zeidman as a competition between The Yale Record, the Yale Daily News, The Yale Banner and campus radio station WYBC.
 It was eventually opened to all students, with teams divided by residential college.